saurabhm-1998/Mapping_Hibernate/README.md

 1- The client sends a request to the server through a RESTful API.

 2- The request is handled by the controller, which interacts with the repository.

-3- The repository performs the required database operations using Hibernate.
+3- The server processes the requests and interacts with the database using JDBC.

+4- The database returns data to the server.

-The data is returned to the controller, which returns a response to the client.
+5- The server processes the data and sends an HTTP response to the client.

 ## Database Design